dev-aditya/Relational_Quantum_Dynamics/README.md

 # Relational_Time_Julia

-The relational quantum dynamics approach implemented in Julia.
+The Page and Wootters Relational quantum dynamics approach has been implemented in the Julia.